Will Bayley backed to be fully fit for Tokyo after Strictly Come Dancing injury

 Great Britain team-mate and two-time Paralympic bronze medallist Aaron McKibbin paid tribute to the impact Bayley’s Strictly appearance has had on their sport.

-McKibbin told the PA news agency: “All of a sudden everybody seems to know what para table tennis is.
+McKibbin told PA: “All of a sudden everybody seems to know what Para table tennis is.
 What Will’s done has been incredible and it can only continue to help raise the profile.”

+Bayley was in the Strictly audience at the weekend to support the remaining celebrities and dancers.

+Appearing on ITV’s Loose Women on Monday, he said: “I achieved everything I wanted coming on to the show.

 Advertising